TahaHussein-dotcom/mcp-encrypted-sqlite/README.md

 **Important Notes:**
 - The `-e` flag **must** come before the `-v` flag
-- **macOS Keychain is NOT accessible from Docker containers**, so you must pass the encryption key explicitly
+- **macOS Keychain is NOT accessible from Docker containers** - pass the encryption key explicitly
-- Get your encryption key with: `security find-generic-password -s "mcp-encrypted-sqlite" -a "encryption-key" -w`
+- Get your encryption key: `security find-generic-password -s "mcp-encrypted-sqlite" -a "encryption-key" -w`
-- Replace `your-encryption-key` with your actual encryption key
-- Replace `your-encrypted-passphrase` with your encrypted passphrase (starting with `encrypted:`)
+- The database file is mounted as read-only (`:ro`) by default.
+Remove `:ro` if you need write access

 **⚠️ Security Warning:** Storing both the encryption key and encrypted passphrase as plain text in your configuration file is a security risk.
-Anyone with access to the file can decrypt your passphrase.
-See [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for secure alternatives:
+See [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md) for secure alternatives.
-- **Option 1:** Load encryption key from environment variable (external source)
-- **Option 2:** Use a wrapper script that loads the key from macOS Keychain (recommended)
-- **Option 3:** Use plain passphrase for isolated, trusted environments
-- **Option 4:** Store secrets in a separate file with restricted permissions

-**Note:** The database file is mounted as read-only (`:ro`) by default.
-Remove `:ro` if you need write access.

-For detailed Docker configuration options and security best practices, see [DOCKER_CONFIGURATION.md](DOCKER_CONFIGURATION.md).

 ### Custom Cipher Profile

-You can override the default SQLCipher 4 settings by including a `cipherProfile` in the MCP server configuration.
-Add the `cipherProfile` object to the JSON string passed in the `args` parameter:
+Override the default SQLCipher 4 settings by including a `cipherProfile` in the configuration JSON:

 ```json
 {